ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

-Release 0.8.17 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
+Release 0.8.18 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
 A new `examples/create_annotations.rs` example demonstrates the extended functionality.

+Release 0.8.17 adjusts the WASM implementation of `pdfium-render` to account for some small packaging changes in the upstream releases of Pdfium published at <https://github.com/paulocoutinhox/pdfium-lib/releases>.

 Release 0.8.16 adds the `PdfBitmap::as_rgba_bytes()` function for retrieving pixel data from a bitmap that has had its color channels normalized into RGBA irrespective of the original bitmap pixel format,